 There are two main types of winter tires, studded and studless.
-Studded tires were the must-have snow tires for a long time, but advances in rubber compounds and other winter tire technologies have changed the minds of many drivers.
-Also, we have the studdable tire is the third winter tire option.
+However, a third type has been introduced to the market in recent years: the studdable tire.
+Although studded tires used to be the must-have snow tires for decades, advances in rubber compound and other winter tire technologies have changed the minds of many drivers.
+Customers started trusting studdable and studless tires more.

 Advantages of Studded Tires